huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device_group.md

 Changing this parameter will create a new resource.

 * `description` - (Optional, String) Specifies the description of device group.
 The description contains a maximum of 64 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `parent_group_id` - (Optional, String, ForceNew) Specifies the parent group id.